Nonconvex regularization for sparse neural networks: Introduction

-The method we develop here builds upon the work on convex neural networks as outlined in, e.g., \cite{bengio2006convex, bach2017breaking}.
-In this approach the network architecture is adapted during training by gradually adding new neurons, while the outer weights are penalized by a convex sparsity promoting functional.
-The latter has the potential to set redundant network connections to zero during the training, which can be subsequently removed from the network.
-However, we will show that convex sparsity promoting penalties such as the \(\ell_1\) norm do not always effectively eliminate redundancy, and the associated training procedures may still be affected by over-parametrization.
-As a remedy, we will develop a corresponding framework that incorporates nonconvex penalties but keeps most of the aforementioned advantages of convex neural networks.
-In order to do that, we focus on shallow networks with one hidden layer, which are of fundamental importance and, compared to deep networks, are relatively well understood theoretically.
-Moreover, we focus attention on the activation function given as the popular ReLU function $\sigma(x)=\max\{\,x,0\,\}$; however most of our theory applies to a much larger class of activation functions and also other kernel based methods.
+In this paper, we demonstrate that convex sparsity promoting penalties such as the canonical \(\ell_1\) norm employed in the previous works do not always effectively eliminate redundancy in the presence of large amounts of data, and the associated training procedures may still be affected by a certain amount of unnecessary over-parametrization.
+As a remedy, we develop a corresponding framework that incorporates nonconvex penalties but keeps most of the aforementioned advantages of convex neural networks, including the measure space interpretation.
+In order to do that, we focus on shallow networks with one hidden layer, which are of fundamental importance and -- compared to deep networks -- are relatively well understood theoretically.
+Moreover, we focus attention on the activation function given as the popular ReLU function $\sigma(z)=\max\{\,z,0\,\}$; however, most of our theory applies to a much larger class of activation functions and also other kernel based methods.

 We define a shallow neural network with $N$ neurons to be a function $\NN\colon \R^d\to \R$ of the form